dbt-labs/docs.getdbt.com/website/docs/docs/deploy/continuous-integration.md

 When you [set up Slim CI jobs](/docs/deploy/slim-ci-jobs#set-up-slim-ci-jobs), dbt Cloud listens for webhooks from your Git provider indicating that a new PR has been opened or updated with new commits.
 When dbt Cloud receives one of these webhooks, it enqueues a new run of the Slim CI job.
 If you want CI checks to run on each new commit, you need to mark your PR as **Ready for review** &mdash; draft PRs _don't_ trigger CI jobs.

-dbt Cloud builds and tests the models affected by the code change in a temporary schema using the prefix `dbt_cloud_pr_`.
-This process ensures that the code builds without error and that it matches the expectations as defined by the dbt tests.
+dbt Cloud builds and tests the models affected by the code change in a temporary schema, unique to the PR.
+This process ensures that the code builds without error and that it matches the expectations as defined by the project's dbt tests.
 The unique schema name follows the naming convention `dbt_cloud_pr_<job_id>_<pr_id>` (for example, `dbt_cloud_pr_1862_1704`) and can be found in the run details for the given run, as shown in the following image:

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/using_ci_dbt_cloud.png" width="90%"title="Viewing the temporary schema name for a run triggered by a PR"/>